Useful Information

 Best Season for Mardi Himal Journey

 The optimal period for trekking on the Mardi Himal is the spring season (March- May) or autumn (September- November).
-You’ll see the blue sky and the weather is clear at this time.
+You will see the blue sky and the weather is clear at this time.
 The mountains look equally beautiful and the temperature gets it’s ideal for hiking.
-The temperature can range from 18 degrees Celsius ( 64.4 degrees Fahrenheit) to 21 degrees Celsius (69.8 degrees Fahrenheit) in the daytime.
+The temperature can range from 18 degrees Celsius (64.4 degrees Fahrenheit) to 21 degrees Celsius (69.8 degrees Fahrenheit) in the daytime.

 In the nighttime, you can expect a drop to 5 degrees Celsius (41 degrees Fahrenheit) to 0 degrees Celsius (32 degrees Fahrenheit).
 Another beauty of visiting in spring is the bright rhododendron blossoms that add beauty to the trails.